Jasper High School (Plano, Texas): Namesake

-Previous Feeder Schools
+Previous feeder schools

 Before 2009, Schimelpfenig Middle School students were zoned to go to Jasper.
 In 2009, Plano ISD voted that they could choose between Plano Senior High School and Plano West High School.
 In 2011, after a controversial debate on future overcrowding, the Plano ISD board voted that Schimelpfenig should be zoned to Plano Senior High, which meant they had to be zoned to Clark.
 Currently, Rice and Robinson feed to Jasper High School.

 Extracurricular activities

-The extracurricular activities offered at Jasper High School are many and varied due to the school's large size.
-There are chapters of national organizations such as the National Junior Reserve Officer Training Corps, (Leadership Education & Training); National Honor Society and clubs founded by Jasper students, such as The Effect, Jasper GSA, the Muslim Student Association (MSA), and Jasper K-Pop Dance Club.
-Service organizations such as the Peer Tutoring Society coexist alongside clubs where students can have fun, such as Jasper's Math Club.

 Academic competition

-Jasper has a prominent speech and debate team that competes up to the state level in the TFA (Texas Forensics Association), national level in the NSDA (National speech and Debate Association), and the international level in IPPF (International Public Policy Forum).
+Jasper has a speech and debate team that competes up to the state level in the TFA (Texas Forensics Association), national level in the NSDA (National Speech and Debate Association), and the international level in IPPF (International Public Policy Forum).
+In 2019, Jasper was the runner up in the IPPF Finals competition.
+In 2024, Jasper was one of the co-champions of Public Forum Debate at the TFA's State Championship, closing out the round to Plano West Senior High School.

-Jasper also has a competitive quizbowl club which was founded in 2018.
-Jasper qualified for the 2019 NAQT (National Academic Quiz Tournaments) High School National Championship Tournament and remains competitive in the circuit.
+Jasper also has a quizbowl club.
+Jasper qualified for the 2019, 2021, and 2022 NAQT (National Academic Quiz Tournaments) High School National Championship Tournaments.

-Jasper currently teaches six AP classes which are AP Calculus BC, AP Computer Science Principles, AP Environmental Science, AP European History, AP Human Geography, and AP World History.
-Other 5.0 courses taught include PLTW courses which are Intro to Engineering Design and Engineering Science.
-These classes are often taken by people looking to boost their GPA and get a high ranking percentage in Plano West Senior High.
-Some students take as many as four 5.0 courses in 9th grade and five in 10th grade because of the rigorous competition and cultural norms that are in their lives.